-Bowen was born in 1987 in St. Louis, Missouri, and studied classical guitar in St. Louis with William Ash from 1996-2006.
-He earned a B.A. with Distinction from Stanford University, where he studied classical guitar with Charles Ferguson and composition with Jaroslaw Kapuscinski and Mark Applebaum.
+Bowen was born in 1987 in St. Louis, Missouri, where he studied classical guitar with William Ash from 1996-2006.
+He received a B.A. from Stanford University, where he studied classical guitar with Charles Ferguson and composition with Jaroslaw Kapuscinski and Mark Applebaum.
 He completed a D.M.A. in composition from the University of Washington under Joël-François Durand, and is currently based in Seattle, where he has taught courses in music history and theory at UW and Cornish College of the Arts, currently teaches music theory and guitar at Seattle University, and is co-director of the Inverted Space Ensemble.
-He is active in Seattle as a performer on classical and electric guitars, playing new works and 20th-century repertoire with Inverted Space, the Seattle Modern Orchestra, Universal Language Project, Seattle Metropolitan Chamber Orchestra, and recently as a soloist with Tacoma’s Luminosity Orchestra.
+He is active in Seattle as a performer on classical and electric guitars, playing new works and 20th-century repertoire with Inverted Space, the Seattle Modern Orchestra, Universal Language Project, Seattle Metropolitan Chamber Orchestra, and recently as a soloist with the UW Wind Ensemble and Tacoma’s Luminosity Orchestra.